lewisbooth/fast-lane-karting/README.md

-# AMP Responsive Boilerplate
+# Fast Lane Karting
-A super-minimal static site generator with an efficient workflow.
+A static site generator for https://fastlanekarting.co.uk, built using [AMP Responsive Boilerplate](https://github.com/lewisbooth/amp-responsive-boilerplate)

 ### Gulp
 [Gulp](https://gulpjs.com/) is the core of the boilerplate.
 It automatically compiles the website and assets into the /dist folder.